Key Takeaways

 Frequently Asked Questions

-When is it time to reach out for infertility counselling Ontario support?
+When is it time to reach out?

 There is no right moment.
 Some people come in after six months of trying, others after a diagnosis, others mid-IVF, and some after deciding to stop.
-Infertility counselling Ontario is available at any stage, including the ones that do not fit a tidy milestone.
+Fertility counselling is available at any stage, including the ones that do not fit a tidy milestone.
 If you are wondering whether it is time, that wondering is usually its own answer.

 Will counselling improve our chances of conceiving?